CSCfi/csc-user-guide/docs/apps/sen2mosaic.md

 `module load sen2mosaic`

-On Puhti, you run the tools with
+On Puhti-rhel7, you run the tools with
 ```
 s2m_download <arguments>
 s2m_preprocess <arguments>